 This Privacy Notice applies to Parity website visitors, customers, Blockchain Service users and business partners.

 If you go to our Sites or utilise other services, we may collect and process the following personal data about you:

-- Information you give us.
-This is information about you that you give us by filling in forms on our Sites, filling in forms on the sites of third party vendors providing us with a service, or by speaking with us in person, corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you agree to our contributors license agreement (“CLA”), apply to attend one of the events that we host, attend one of the events that we host, apply for a job on our Sites, ask to receive our newsletter, provide us with feedback on Parity’s tech and when you report a problem with our Sites.
+- Information you provide to us, this is information about you that you give us by filling in forms on our Sites, filling in forms on the sites of third party vendors providing us with a service, or by speaking with us in person, corresponding with us by phone, e-mail or otherwise.
+It includes information you provide when you agree to our contributors license agreement (“CLA”), apply to or attend one of the events that we host, ask to receive our newsletter, provide us with feedback on Parity’s tech and when you report a problem with our Sites.
 It also includes information you provide to us when you participate in our Bug Bounty programme.
 The information you give us may include your name, address, e-mail address, registration information (such as username and password when you create an account on one of our sites or those of the third parties vendors we work with), phone number, job title, organisation, dietary and / or accessibility requirements or your public Ethereum address.
 We will tell you whether the information we are requesting is essential or whether the supply of this information is optional.

 - Information we collect about you.
 With regard to each of your visits to our Sites we may automatically collect the following information:

-- technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, and versions, operating system and platform; and
+- technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, operating system and platform; and

 - information about your visit, including the full Uniform Resource Locators (URL), page response times and download errors.

 - Profile and Usage Data, including passwords to Parity websites or password protected platforms or services, your preferences in receiving marketing information from us, your communication preferences and information about how you use our websites(s), including the services you viewed or searched for, page response times, download errors, length of visits and page interaction information (such as scrolling, clicks, and mouse-overs).